 Wednesday 6th April 1988.
 In the news, in County Fermanagh close to the Cavan border an IRA bomb explodes under a car.
 A 51 year-old father of five who was a part-time member of the UDR is killed.
 Meanwhile, still on the British mainland, Inga-Maria travels a long distance by train from Preston in the North-West of England all the way to Inverness in the far north of Scotland where having slept overnight on the train, she writes in a postcard to three of her friends, “Morning has broken in Scotland.
 Breakfast in Inverness.
 Nice town.
 Have to see the Loch Ness monster one day”.

-In addition to sightseeing and taking numerous photos she sends yet more postcards and as on every day of her journey, phones home, describing all of the places she is seeing.
+In addition to sightseeing and taking numerous photos Inga-Maria sends yet more postcards and as on every day of her journey, phones home, describing all of the places she is seeing.
 In another postcard sent while here she draws a small sketch of the Loch Ness monster and writes “I have just arrived in Inverness at Loch Ness where the monster lives but I have certainly not seen it yet.
 My journey has run without a hitch so far.
 And it really is indescribably beautiful here.
 Unfortunately my money is slowly running out”.
+Before leaving Inverness she cashes £20-worth of traveller’s cheques.

 Meanwhile on what is a sunny but cool day with strong north-easterly winds Inga-Maria travels to Glasgow where she writes in her diary, “Going to Glasgow now.
 Snowy mountains, wild landscape…”

 Before long she’s on the move once again, travelling from Glasgow to Ayr, a large but comparatively-obscure town on the west coast of Ayrshire in Scotland.
 Inga-Maria’s reasons for visiting Ayr have been the subject of wild conjecture in some quarters, the product of what I believe are dubious and deeply disrespectful notions that unjustly cast a slur on her character and that do not warrant airing in this blog or anywhere else for that matter.
 However, I have discovered that back in 1988 travelling from Glasgow to Stranraer necessitated a short stopover in Ayr in order to catch a connecting train or coach.
-It is interesting that she chose to go all the way to Inverness (at the very far north end of Scotland) which entailed having to travel back a fair degree southwards to reach Glasgow before going further south to Ayr and then yet further south on to Stranraer, but I believe her reasons for travelling to Inverness were no more than a desire to visit the home of the famous Loch Ness monster (to whom she referred by name in at least two postcards she wrote on the day she was in Inverness) and who had been the subject of so much mythology.
+It is interesting that she chose to go all the way to Inverness (at the very far north end of Scotland) which entailed having to travel back a fair degree southwards to reach Glasgow before going further south to Ayr and then yet further south on to Stranraer, but I believe her reasons for travelling to Inverness were no more than a desire to visit the home of the famous Loch Ness monster (to whom she referred by name in at least two postcards she wrote while she was in Inverness on the morning of April 6th) and who has been the subject of so much mythology.
 She was on a sight-seeing trip after all.

 Chapter 8 – Road, River and Rail